The Patient’s Problem List is NOT a List of Problems - - Physician Burnout is Not A Problem Either !

 PROBLEM = a statement requiring a solution, usually by means of a mathematical operation or geometric construction

-The word comes from mathematics.
+The word problem comes from mathematics.
 Example: 2 + 2 is what?

 Correct.
 The answer is four.
 Problem solved.
 Give me another problem please.